To bad he squeezes that beautiful fish when he lands it.

 Martin

-Imitation of small fish hatched from egg, tail forward.
+Imitation of small fish hatched from egg, with head forward.

 Miro